webix-hub/gitbook-webix-jet/chapter2.md

 });
 ```

 Notice that the change of the url won’t call $ondestroy for the views that present in the new url.
 For example, if we go from the page /top/data to the page /top/start, the $ondestroy method will be called for the data view only.
-As the top view has already been created, $oninit won’t be called for it.

 The main use case of the ondestroy handler is removing of any unnecessary UI or unused event handlers.
 There are some other, more simple ways to handle this use-case though.It’s more handy to use scope for both initializing and destructing popups and event handlers.